Talladega, Alabama: 2000 census

-As of the 2020 United States census, there were 15,861 people, 5,553 households, and 3,334 families residing in the city.

 Landmarks and places of interest

 Talladega includes a number of properties listed on the National Register of Historic Places, including the J. L. M. Curry House and Swayne Hall, both listed as National Historic Landmarks.
 The main listed historic districts are the Silk Stocking District, which includes the Dr. Samuel Welch House, Talladega College Historic District, and Talladega Courthouse Square Historic District.
 Also included is the Talladega Superspeedway, which is a 2.66 mi race track.
 It hosts two NASCAR races annually.
 In 2020, the Dr. William R. Harvey Museum of Art opened at Talladega College.

 Education

-Talladega City Schools is the local school district with three elementary schools and one high school in the city.
+Talladega City School District is the local school district with three elementary schools and one high school in the city.

 Alabama Institute for the Deaf and Blind, the statewide boarding school for the blind and deaf, is in Talladega, being established as an educational institution in 1858.

 Talladega also features the historic Talladega College and the Talladega branch of the Central Alabama Community College.